Software-Research-Lab/inference-root-derivative-noun/README.md

 | insensitive  | mechanism  | 0  |
 | rational  | system  | 5 |

-The answer provides the supposed meaning of the word, determined by counting of root connections found in a whole memory data structure or raw textual information.
+The answer provides the supposed meaning of the word, determined by counting root connections found in a whole memory data structure or raw textual information.

   <sub>input: computer is dog<sub>